digidotcom/xbee-java/examples/io/LocalADCSample/ReadMe.txt

   Files
   ----------
     * com.digi.xbee.api.handlelocaladc.MainApp.java:
       Main application class.
-Instantiates an XBee device, establishes a serial connection with it, configures the IO line and reads its analog value.
+It instantiates an XBee device, establishes a serial connection with it, configures the IO line and reads its analog value.